simonebraga/middleware_technologies_2022/projectA/documentation_notes.md

 The Spark cluster is composed of two main steps: map and reduce.

 #### Map

 We get as input a set of tuples in the form `<position, noise value>`.
 It roughly correspond to the "Data cleaning and enrichment" section of the specification.
 We:
 * clean the data (discarding invalid data, i.e. below zero)
 * associate each measurement with its nearest POI, using the position.

 We so transform data in the form `<POI, noise value>`.
 The POI is the reduction key.

 #### Reduce

 It roughly corresponds to the "Data analysis" section of the specification.
 Spark handles the shuffling: assuming we are acting on the set of measurement for a single POI, we:
 * Compute the relevant averages (hourly, daily, and weekly)
 * Compute the streak duration
 * Keep the top 10

 These tasks can be performed using [Spark structured streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html).
 Structured streaming seems to be more powerful than regular Spark straming.

 Spark structured streaming naturally tags each event with a timestamp.
 Data coming from sensors can be nicely decorated with *event time* (time attached to the source).
 In this way, we can access the timestamp of the noise level mesurement, and this time is preserved in case of congestion: if the measurement is delivered late, the timestamp will still be correctly recognized and processed.
 However, **it is still open** (effectively as a TODO) how can we exploit this with the simulation data (since there isn't a straightforward correspondance with "clock time").

-### Data collection module (Contiki-NG)

 ### Simulation module (MPI)

 The simulated environment looks as follows: